molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 }
 ```

-Now that the reconciler is created, let's create our Controller.
-Our controller class will implement the `IResourceController` interface from the KubeOps library.
-There are three overrideable methods within an IResourceController implementation:
+Now that the Reconciler is created, let's create the Controller.
+Our Controller class will implement the `IResourceController` interface from the KubeOps library.
+There are three overrideable methods within an `IResourceController` implementation:

 * `ReconcileAsync` is called whenever an event occurs which triggers reconciliation for an entity
 * `StatusUpdatedAsync` is called whenever a status change occurs for an entity
 * `DeletedAsync` is called whenever an entity is deleted from the cluster

 For this example, we will only implement the `ReconcileAsync` method since our CRD doesn't have any Status paramers and there's no additional logic that needs to occur on resource deletion.
-The logic inside of `ReconcileAsync` is going to be very simple - just call the reconciler.
+The logic inside of `ReconcileAsync` is going to be very simple - just call the Reconciler.

 ``` cs
 public class UbuntuV1AlphaController:IResourceController<UbuntuV1Alpha1Entity>